Novel Consultation with Leslie LehrLL#79authorphoto

 2. Jump Start

-• Second, she’ll study your materials – from a synopsis, step breakdown, to properly formatted manuscript – up to 25 pages.
+• Step one: Study materials – from a synopsis, step breakdown to properly formatted manuscript – up to 25 pages.

 Wow!
 Bold!
 Thanks so much!
 And so great that you made up the name “literary libretto.” – O-Lan Jones